 *Terminal condition means a progressive disease or medical or surgical condition that causes significant functional impairment.
 It’s not considered by a treating physician to be reversible without the administration of life-sustaining procedures.
 What’s more, it will result in death within 1 year after the diagnosis if the condition runs its normal course.

 The videos below illustrate our medical marijuana specialist Dr. Stewart’s thoughts on medical cannabis and Amendment 2, which was passed in November 2016.
 Whereas, it became law in the summer of 2017.

-Medical marijuana is still a schedule 1 substance, as the Federal Government reaffirmed this on August 11, 2016.
+Medical cannabis is still a schedule 1 substance, as the Federal Government reaffirmed this on August 11, 2016.
 (Click for more information).
 So, to the Federal Government, there is no such thing as “medical” marijuana.
 It either is marijuana or it is not.

 Important Items to Know Prior to Setting an Appointment for a Medical Cannabis Evaluation

 - Marijuana is not covered by insurance.
 It’s required to pay for the drug.

 - Medical marijuana cannot be smoked.
 That form of the drug will remain illegal in Florida under all circumstances.
 Vaporizing, oral ingestion (edibles, tinctures, capsules, and oils), sublingual application (dissolvable strips, sublingual sprays, medicated lozenges, and tinctures), and topical application (lotions, salves, patches, bath salts, and oils) will be permitted.
 WE DO NOT TYPICALLY OFFER A “VAPE” OPTION.
 Please plan on an ORAL formulation.

 - Marijuana remains federally illegal, and physician’s DEA license is federally-based.
 Therefore, the physician must make responsible recommendations, and that may mean that you don’t receive this therapy.
 On your initial visit, you will receive a consent form detailing such examples of how that could occur.
 Your payment will be refunded prior to your seeing the physician if you do not agree to those terms.

 - Initial and ongoing medical cannabis evaluations are self-pay only.
 No insurance is accepted for this visit.
 No checks are accepted for this visit type.